 Can you watch shows on-demand?

 Not exactly.
 Though PlayStation Vue’s interface and service, in general, does remind one of the services like Netflix, only certain shows can actually be watched on-demand here.
 As a general rule, each channel includes a small handful of shows that you can watch on-demand, everything else is pure live TV.
 You’ll want to add on extra services like HBO NOW to binge-watch Game of Thrones at your leisure.

 This is one drawback of PlayStation Vue (Though many other streaming services have the same issue).
 If you’re accessing Vue via an actual PlayStation device, you’re able to pause live TV for up to 30 minutes before it will resume by itself.
 Unfortunately, all other devices will automatically resume playback within just a few minutes of being paused.

-That might be enough time to run to the restroom, take a quick phone call or load up on snacks, but it’s probably not going to be enough time for you to avoid watching commercials by pausing and skipping through them all afterwards.
+That might be enough time to run to the restroom, take a quick phone call or load up on snacks, but it’s probably not going to be enough time for you to avoid watching commercials by pausing and skipping through them all afterward.
 At least, not if you’re using a regular, non-PlayStation device (Such as Roku Streaming Device).

 How good is the user interface?